mapworksio/mapworks-mouseover-zoomto-angular-example/README.md

-# Mapworks Mouseover and Mouse Click Example (Angular)
+# Mapworks Mouseover, Mouse-click and Zoom-to Example (Angular)

 This example illustrates writing a Mapworks Studio web application to customise: